Young Performers Workshop

 2020 Summer ONLINE Theatre Intensive

-All new applicants must complete interview with program director prior to acceptance.
-Contact CSC Administrative offices to schedule (908) 979 - 0900
+ALL applicants must complete interview with program director prior to acceptance.
+Contact CSC Administrative offices to schedule (908) 979 - 0900 or e-mail

 On-line Orientation: TBA